 His first task today is completing the company’s research into a client’s reformulated pancake syrup.
 Weather this afternoon is surprisingly good, so he wants 12 interviewers at a suburban metro station to lure commuters and get them taste-testing.
 That needs to happen at rush hour, starting at 5PM.
 It’s now 3PM.

 The company has a pool of 30 POEMs workers approved for this kind of survey.
 Each has been trained and approved by management.
 And each will likely be in dozens of pools with other businesses in any sector.
 To create the pool, POEMs was told to find workers within four miles radius who had reached at least POEMs Grade 3 (of 6) reliability with at least 10 bookings for work classed as “customer facing”.
 Ensuring proximity, track-record, and relevance de-risked investment in their paid training.
-Managers can also mark each worker with an Acme ranking.
-The ones they rate highest come top of their searches.

 Getting the staff

 Logging into his Acme account with POEMs, Mark enters his requirements for today.
 He stipulates the role, which Acme created along with its fixed hourly base pay rate.
 There are enough sellers to justify a display of stored availability.
 The system shows him how many of Acme’s pool of “Consumer Surveyors” are available, and willing to travel to this afternoon’s location, each hour.
 It will do it for the next ten weeks.

 This grid contains worrying information.
 Only 8 of the pool are available from 5PM to 7PM today.
 Numbers are little better later in the week.
 Mark consults the POEMs’ role record and sees, 14 of their approved 30 workers have their Acme role set at inactive, probably because they are getting better pay or conditions elsewhere.
 The rest are not available at his times of need or are already booked by other employers.